ktafakkori/feloopy/README.md

 ## News

-🎉 _Version 0.2.3 is out: More stable than ever!_ 🎉
+🎉 _Version 0.2.31 is out: Added new functionalities for convex and constraint optimization!_ 🎉

-🎉 _The next version would focus on solve facilities_ 🎉
+🎉 _The next version would focus on more facilities_ 🎉

 💻 _Quick install_: `pip install --upgrade feloopy`